403ENDer/DataHorizon/README.md

-Got it!
-Let's tailor the README file to reflect the details of DataHorizon as an imaginary data analytics company:

----

 # DataHorizon Website

 Welcome to the DataHorizon website repository!
 This project contains the HTML, CSS, and JavaScript code for the DataHorizon company website.